 Kitchens with black countertops will make your dishes and any elements or details that you displayed with an intention to accentuate, radiate and pop in the space.

 Dark counters are suitable for all kitchens but especially for modern.
 Mixing and matching different kinds and colors of countertop materials is an enjoyable adventure.
 TrueLeaf Kitchens from Basking Ridge, NJ weren’t afraid to experiment.

 Black Granite Countertops with Maple Cabinets

 When paired with timeless maple cabinets, black granite countertops create a subtle contrast.

 Black granite countertops with maple cabinets – clear finished rail, shaker style.
 This kitchen is the perfect example of a trendy open concept kitchen design.

 Black Granite Countertops with Backsplash

-This lovely kitchen features stainless steel appliances, an undermount sink, shaker cabinets and medium tone wood cabinets.
+This lovely kitchen features stainless steel appliances, an undermount sink, shaker cabinets, and medium tone wood cabinets.
 Black granite countertops are paired with stone tile, multicolored backsplash.

-Black granite countertops with a backsplash that is dark and with dark cabinets can look amazing.
+Black granite countertops with backsplash that is dark and with dark cabinets can look amazing.
 This lovely kitchen with black granite countertops offers you a hundred reasons to make this bold choice.